User experience will always be the key to success in today’s digital world.

 The golden rule still applies here—don’t overdo it.
 You don’t want your customers to get lost exploring hundreds of unrelated products and forget about what they’ve come to buy in the first place.

 A good inventory management system can help you simplify the decision of what extras to offer.
 For one, you can identify fast-selling and popular items so you can replenish your stock regularly and only offer items you have ready to ship.

 Additionally, using the insights from your inventory system, you can see which items are often bought together, bundle them, and maybe even throw in a small discount.

-This will give you a chance of boosting sales, while your customers are offered only a selection of items they might truly be interested in and most likely to purchase.
+This will give you a chance of boosting sales while your customers are offered only a selection of items they might truly be interested in and most likely to purchase.

 Every aspect of your website should consistently send the same message.
 With that in mind, it might be worth conducting an audit of your pages.
-Browse through your site and ask yourself if there’s anything that diminishes the experience you want to provide.
+Browse through your site and ask yourself if anything diminishes the experience you want to provide.